 Fruit trees, among them pomegranates, should be pruned for many reasons related to the health and well-being of the specimen itself, as well as to the profit that is desired from it, both in the aesthetic field and in the production of fruits.
 The main objectives are summarized in three groups, which are detailed below.

 - Take care of the health of the tree.
-The trimming of some branches gives vigor to the tree, since the new ones that are born will do it with a lot of strength and energy.
-In addition, pruning should serve to aerate the crown of the tree, so that the sun’s rays reach inside and give life to the branches and leaves of this area.
-The sun helps to eliminate certain insects and other pests that settle in dark and humid places.
+The pruning of some branches gives vigor to the tree, since the new ones that are born will do so with great strength and energy.
+In addition, pruning should serve to aerate the treetop, so that the sun’s rays reach the interior and give life to the branches and leaves in this area.
+On the other hand, it is a good method for pest control, the sun helps to eliminate certain insects that settle in dark and humid places.

 - When pruning the pomegranate improve its production.
 The tree distributes the sap throughout its entire body.
 As much sap as the specimen destines to the dry or very damaged branches, they will not be able to bear fruit.
 For this reason, it is convenient to cut these fragments so that this sap can be better used by the youngest and healthiest branches, in which better fruit will sprout.
 In addition, the instinct of survival of the tree makes that when it feels attacked (this happens when it is pruned) subject for its life and flourishes before and in great amount.
 This, in certain limits, also favors production.